jennlai95/T1A3_Terminal_application/readme.md

 2. Click on <> Code
 3. Download Zip
 4. Once downloaded, extract the zip folder and open on VSCode
-5. Once opened you can
+5. Once opened you can run the run.sh file in bash terminal Select view > New terminal and from there choose bash in bash type ./run.sh to run the program, wait for the program to install the necesary packages and you're good to go!

+Alternatively you can double click the run.sh file to run the program from the downloaded folder.

 ![Alt text](docs/github.png)